CommonAccord/Site-Org/Doc/Swarm/DCO_Demo/DCO_HOLON.md

-1.Ti=Purpose

-1.sec=The purpose of the holon network is to facilitate decentralization by means of local hubs that provide living space to those building this future.
+Purpose.sec=The purpose of the holon network is to facilitate decentralization by means of local hubs that provide living space to those building this future.
 One existing HOLON is the LOVENEST.

-2.Ti=Token Structure:
+Token.Value.sec=TOKEN VALUE >>>>

-2.0.sec=Initial supply of 100 HOLON will be divided as follows
+Token.Structure.0.sec=Initial supply of 100 HOLON will be divided as follows

-2.1.sec=25 tokens to issued SWARM holders on a pro rata basis
+Token.Structure.1.sec=25 tokens to issued SWARM holders on a pro rata basis

-2.2.sec=50 tokens reserved for contributors
+Token.Structure.2.sec=50 tokens reserved for contributors

-2.3.sec=25 tokens available for sale at a price to be determined by the market.
+Token.Structure.3.sec=25 tokens available for sale at a price to be determined by the market.

-2.=[Bit/Ssec_03]

-3.Ti=Additional Token value:

-3.sec=None.

-4.Ti=Delegates:
+Token.Structure.=[Bit/Ssec_03]

+Token.Add.sec=None.

-4.sec=HOLON has a single delegate, Joel Dietz.
+Delegate.sec=HOLON has a single delegate, Joel Dietz.

-5.Ti=Budgets

-5.sec=HOLON has no budget at the start.
+Budget.sec=HOLON has no budget at the start.
 Any budget approval will follow the model DCO template.

-6.Ti=Contract General Terms

-6.=[Swarm/DCO_Agt/Swarm_DCO_Agt_Form.01.md]

-=[Bit/Sec_06]
+=[Swarm/DCO_Agt/Swarm_DCO_TermSheet.01.md]